Facebook's Zuckerberg faces employee backlash over Trump protest comments

 "We encourage employees to speak openly when they disagree with leadership.
 As we face additional difficult decisions around content ahead, we'll continue seeking their honest feedback."
-Twitter Inc on Friday affixed a warning label to a Trump tweet that included the phrase "when the looting starts, the shooting starts."
-Twitter said it violated rules against glorifying violence but was being left up as a public interest exception.
+Twitter Inc on Friday affixed a warning label to a tweet from Trump in which he had included the phrase "when the looting starts, the shooting starts."
+Twitter said the tweet violated its rules against glorifying violence but was being left up as a public service exception.

 Nationwide unrest erupted after the death of a black man, George Floyd, in police custody in Minneapolis last Monday.
 Video footage showed a white officer kneeling on Floyd's neck for nearly nine minutes before he died.
 Facebook declined to take action on the same message, with Zuckerberg saying in a Facebook post on Friday that while he found the remarks "deeply offensive," they did not violate company policy against incitements to violence and people should know whether the government was planning to deploy force.

 In the post, Zuckerberg, who last week took pains to distance his company from the fight between the president and Twitter, also said Facebook had been in touch with the White House on Friday to explain its policies.
 Facebook later confirmed reporting by news website Axios that Zuckerberg had a call with Trump.
-Some dissenting employees praised Twitter's response.
+But some of the dissenting employees directly praised Twitter's response.

-"Respect to @Twitter's integrity team for making the enforcement call," wrote David Gillis, identified as a director of product design Jason Toff, a director of product management and former head of short-form video app Vine, was one of several Facebook employees organizing fundraisers for racial justice groups in Minnesota.
-Zuckerberg wrote on Facebook on Monday the company would contribute an additional $10 million to social justice causes.
+"Respect to @Twitter's integrity team for making the enforcement call," wrote David Gillis, identified as a director of product design.
+In a long Twitter thread he said he understood the logic of Facebook's decision, but: "I think it would have been right for us to make a 'spirit of the policy' exception that took more context into account."
+Jason Toff was one of several Facebook employees who were organizing fundraisers for racial justice groups in Minnesota.
+Zuckerberg said in a Facebook post on Monday that the company would contribute an additional $10 million to social justice causes.

-Toff tweeted: "I work at Facebook and I am not proud of how we're showing up.
-The majority of coworkers I've spoken to feel the same way.
-We are making our voice heard."
+"Giving a platform to incite violence and spread disinformation is unacceptable, regardless who you are or if it's newsworthy," wrote another Facebook manager, Andrew Crow, head of design for the company's Portal product.
+"I disagree with Mark's position and will work to make change happen."

 - READ MORE ON: